At 49 years old, I embarked on an unexpected path:

 "Is there any other work I can do similar to Uber Eats?"

-At first I was skeptical, thinking, "I'm going on tour?
+At first, I doubted, "Me on tour?
 Can I really do it?"
+But

 - Work experience at Benesse House Museum and Art House Project